A Brush with Rush

 The program began with a pilot course in March (spring-break) 2005.
 This course was to find out if it were even technically possible to make a system that would work with the disabled.
 Very quickly and with some ingenuity we found out yes we could indeed make this work.
 During the early years of my teaching my disabled “crew” they learned of my reverence of Rush and how I used the band as role models for how I wanted Trainwreck to conduct themselves both musically and personally.
 I often used video interviews of Neil from his DVD Anatomy of a Drum Solo to teach them the virtues of perseverance and determination.
 We would often joke that we should learn the song Tom Sawyer and the band members heads would explode when they had to play the quadruplet section in the middle of the song! (just a note with technology advancing we may be able to do it in the near future as they are designing head triggers that work on the brainwaves not physical motion) so if anyone wants to help us acquire a couple of units, we would be indebted to you!

 When the producers of the documentary arrived I took them to the various studios I was involved with and also to meet with the students in the Adaptive Music Program.
-Convinced that I was “for real” production of the documentary commenced and finished in Jan of 2013.
+Convinced that I was the real thing production of the documentary commenced and finished in Jan of 2013.
 This would of course seem to be where the story ends.
 During the filming an amazing event took place and here is the story…

 While filming Walk-the-Walk, one of the producers noticed that I was a tremendous Rush fan which is a huge understatement (for those reading who do not know, Rush is the third largest selling band in history).
 I was a Rush fan even when it was not cool to be a Rush Fan!
-They asked me a number of questions about the band and I droned on for quite sometime about the band and their impact on me as a musician and a person which has been beyond anything that most people could comprehend.
-The band has affected me both musically and in my personal life (which has been significant).
+They asked me a number of questions about the band and I droned on for quite sometime about the band and their impact on me as a musician and a person.
+I could not express in normal terms what impact Rush had had on my life and it has been beyond anything that most people could comprehend.
+The band has affected me both musically and in my personal life.
 They are the soundtrack of my life!
 Unbeknownst to me the producers were working on a plan.
 As filming continued multiple recordings of people talking about my work along with a video of the band Trainwreck (the band from the Adaptive Music Program) performing live were created.

 However unbeknownst to me, Graehme and the producers had a a secret that they were planning with the band Rush.
 After a couple of weeks Graehme received the following video informing him of some special events that were to take place.

-Graehme informed me that the producers of the documentary were going to fly both of us to Cleveland Ohio for the meeting and that it would happen on 27 October 2012.
+Graehme informed me that the producers of the documentary were going to fly both of us to Cleveland Ohio for a meeting with Lorne Wheaton (Neil Peart’s Drum Tech) and that it would happen on 27 October 2012.
 This caused a bit of administrative turmoil, because Graehme and I were suppose to be at The Percussive Arts Society International Conference (PASIC) in Austin Texas for the release of my book The Coordination Code.
 However, the producers simply said, “okay we will fly you up from Texas”.

 That evening prior to going to bed Graehme and I went out for dinner.
 After eating we walked back to our hotel but on the way I saw a young lady (in her early 20s) with a Rush T-Shirt on (A Farewell to Kings), I commented to Graehme that it was cool to see a young person with a Rush Shirt on.
 The following morning Graehme and I got up and went out for lunch.
 While at the bar where we were eating I noticed a poster on the wall and saw that Rush had played the evening before, this explained why I had seen the girl with the shirt on.
 I exclaimed “damn if I had known I would have gone and purchased tickets from a scalper!”
 I had not seen Rush since 2004 and I had wanted Graehme to see them live, as he and I play in a Rush Cover band together.